marinov98/Cluster-Duck/INSTALL.md

 - run  `npm run app-install` to install all dependencies

 # Running the Project:
-- for now, simplye type `npm run client` after installing dependencies in your terminal to view the current state of the project
+- for now, simply type `npm run client` after installing dependencies in your terminal to view the current state of the project

 # Contributing to DEVELOPMENT
 - To simultaneously run backend and front end, execute this script in your terminal: `npm run dev`